News isn’t worth watching, here’s why!

 It’s all very well to say that there are more things than just the news that remind us of certain events in our lives, that’s true.
 John could have easily avoided this situation, by not watching the news.

-Watching the News isn’t Going to Change Anything
+Watching the news isn’t going to change anything.

 I’m sure most of you have seen items on the news, or articles in the newspaper that make you think “That’s so sad, no one deserves to live like that,” or “If only that man could afford to pay for his kid’s education”.
 The problem with thoughts like these, is first of all, they’re negative, second; they make us seem like we’re unable to help (sometimes we are, I’ll get too that), and they cause us to be more and more passive.

 I’ll use an example, which I’m sure many of you can relate to.
 No doubt you’ve seen the news items or stories about poverty in third world countries, lack of water, food, etc. We see this so much that it becomes less of an issue, we fall into the ‘That’s just the way it is” mindset.
 Watching the news isn’t going to somehow make their life better, and I mean sure, it has its good points, news increases awareness, but it also promotes guilt.
-It’s a given that most people know about organisations such as World Vision, who help provide basic living needs for those living in poverty, if you really wanted to help towards change, you’d give to a fund.
+It’s a given that most people know about organizations such as World Vision, which help provide basic living needs for those living in poverty, if you really wanted to help towards change, you’d give to a fund.

 News and television are generally a waste of time, obviously with the exception of certain educational programs and news that is relevant to us (television is a great stress reliever for some).
 The problem is that some people become addicted to the news, they need the information overflow.
 Of course, it’s important to be aware of what’s going on around us, but I think it’s a bad idea to receive awareness through mainstream media/big news corporations, who are notorious for being biased towards whom they are marketing to.
 I asked for a public opinion on what people thought about mainstream media and got this: